 “If it’s really hot, I should turn down the thermostat all the way.”

 This is not something we ever recommend.
 Lowering the thermostat really won’t help the air conditioner to cool your house any faster.
-What it does instead is make the temperatures much lower than you need.
+What it does instead makes the temperatures much lower than you need.
 Your air conditioner runs for longer, which means you pay more!

 We often recommend that you set the temperature to 78° or so, and schedule your programmable thermostat to reach this setting about 20 minutes before you plan to arrive home.
 This way, the house isn’t so hot when you get there, and you don’t feel tempted to set the temperature so low.